happycollision/articles/2023-01-02-variant-system/article.md

 (and per-tab) basis.
 When your tab is closed, all the Session Storage _for that tab_ is cleared.

-So on page load, we store the variant in Session Storage, drop the query param, load the app, and let the entire application remain blissfully unaware of the entire variant system.
+So on page load, we store the variant in Session Storage, drop the query parameter, load the app, and let the entire application remain blissfully unaware of the entire variant system.

 ### Variant-level config